hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

  -  Class that contains functions to simulate data based on assumed causal graph
  -  Class to estimate the choice model based on specified utility equations and retrieve model statistics

 ## 5. Description of the minimally viable product (if any):
 - **Note the portions of the architecture responsible for producing the minimally viable product.**

- - A minimally viable product is a notebook that takes data from outside sources and imports scripts including classes from question 4, calls on the functions in each of the classes to simulate data, estimate models, and provide parameters and statistics relevant to the problem at hand.
+ - For objective 1, a minimally viable product is a notebook that takes data from outside sources and imports scripts including classes from question 4, calls on the functions in each of the classes to simulate data, estimate models, estimate causal effects due to an intervention, and plot distribution of obtained causal effects.

 ## 6. Description of algorithms:
 ### 6.1  What, if any, computational algorithms are being implemented as part of this project instead of relying upon external implementations?